hausdorff/davidbalbert.github.com/_posts/2014-06-24-recovering-deleted-files-using-only-grep.md

 I figured I could use a command like this to grep over raw disk data &mdash; not over files or anything like that, just on the raw data on disk &mdash; and if successful, I'd have a resonable shot at recovering my homework.

+I now doubt that this idea is even remotely original &mdash; `grep` was probably designed to do exactly this sort of thing.

-After RTFM'ing for awhile, eventually I ran a command that looked vaguely like this:
+Anyway, after RTFM'ing for awhile, eventually I ran a command that looked vaguely like this:

 ```
 $ grep --binary-files=text --context=x 'stringfromyourfile' \